Evicly/Supernova/README.md

 # SUPERNOVA
-A fun tool to change settings on managed windows devices
+A fun tool to change a few settings on managed windows devices

 HOW TO INSTALL